Infineon/mtb-example-psoc6-security/README.md

 Follow the steps below to put the device in RMA mode

 1. Read the device unique ID by running the Security Template code example.
-When the CM4 code executes, it displays a 12-byte device unique ID stored in the device SFlash on the termimal as shown below
+When the CM4 code executes, it displays a 12-byte device unique ID stored in the device SFlash on the termimal as shown in **Figure 23**.

 **Figure 23.
 Device unique ID**